ucsd-cse11-w22/ucsd-cse11-w22.github.io/index.md

 exams and discussion sections.

-Typically we have policies that make it so attendance isn't strictly required for every class session, so if you have conflicts with a few lectures and discussions here and there, don't stress about that.
+Typically we have policies that make it so attendance isn't strictly required for every class session, so if you might miss a few lectures and discussions here and there, don't stress about that.

 **What's the course material like?**